ethanlefebv/S4H2021-Scarus/Computer_Vision/README.md

 ### 2- Data collection
 We collected the data in a setting resembling as closely as possible our actual use case.
-Therefore, we had to build the slide before collecting our data, so we could take pictures of the nuts at a fix distance with the same background in different lightings.
+Therefore, we had to build the slide before collecting our data, so we could take pictures of the nuts at a fixed distance but with varying lights input.
 This allows the model to train itself on a more representative data set to make sure it is as accurate as possible in this setting.

 ### 3- Labeling
 We labeled our data using a yolo compatible software called labelImg, from this GitHub: https://github.com/tzutalin/labelImg.